Play It as It Lays: Reception

 Considered a classic work of American fiction, the novel has received largely positive reviews from literary critics, but often draws mixed reviews from the public due to its bleak content and unlikable protagonist.
-The plot has been described by critics as having "cinematic nihilism", and being a "ruthless dissection of American life in the 1960s."
+The plot has been described by critics as having "cinematic nihilism," and being a "ruthless dissection of American life in the 1960s."
 It has been positively described as a "terrifying book."
 In a review of the novel, Joseph Epstein described Joan Didion as a novelist: "her vision is dark, her views are bleak, but she is richly talented."
 J. Frakes, reviewing the novel in the Book World column of The Washington Post, described the novel as a "scathing novel, distilling venom in tiny drops, revealing devastation in a sneer and fear in a handful of atomic dust."
-Library Journal described it as, "intelligent, well-structured, witty, irresistibly relentless."
+Library Journal described it as "intelligent, well-structured, witty, irresistibly relentless."

 Didion's writing style in this novel has been applauded for breaking from literary tradition and making use of a precise, minimalist style, composed of short chapters, some of which are only a few sentences long, leaving the page mostly blank.
 The style has been described as "short, laser-focused chapters that come in hot and burn out just as quickly like a firework."

 In popular culture

 The novel continues to be a prominent work in popular culture.
 The book has been referenced in the Netflix television series, You.
-In a 2023 survey among writers by the LA Times, Play It As It Lays was voted the third most popular LA book.
-Literary Hub listed the novel in its list of 10 Essential Books That Capture Los Angeles in All Its Sublime, Beautiful Darkness.
-The independent editorial website Book Riot, included the novel in its list, 10 of the Best Books About Los Angeles, describing Didion, "when people think of Los Angeles authors, Joan Didion is almost always the first name that pops into their minds."
+The 1984 single "Rattlesnakes" by Lloyd Cole and the Commotions (a minor UK hit, peaking at #65) was a story about the lead character of Didion's A Book of Common Prayer, with Cole having "inserted her into the landscape" of Play It as It Lays.

 The novel is frequently listed as a popular Los Angeles novel by popular culture websites.
+In a 2023 survey of writers by the LA Times, Play It As It Lays was voted the third most popular Los Angeles book.
+Literary Hub included the novel in its list of 10 Essential Books That Capture Los Angeles in All Its Sublime, Beautiful Darkness.
+The independent editorial website Book Riot included the novel in its list "10 of the Best Books About Los Angeles," saying of its author that "when people think of Los Angeles authors, Joan Didion is almost always the first name that pops into their minds."